AdobeDocs/campaign-web.pt-BR/help/v8/email/get-started-email-designer.md

 Após criar um email no Adobe Campaign, é necessário definir seu conteúdo.

-O Designer de email permite criar emails atraentes e personalizados por meio de uma interface intuitiva de arrastar e soltar.
-Esteja você iniciando do zero, importando conteúdo existente ou aproveitando modelos existentes, projete e refine todo o conteúdo para cada email, seja ele promocional ou transacional.
+O Designer de email permite criar emails atrativos e personalizados por meio de uma interface intuitiva de arrastar e soltar.
+Quer você esteja começando do zero, importando um conteúdo já existente ou usando modelos, é possível criar e refinar todo o conteúdo para cada email, seja promocional ou transacional.

 <!--Built to deliver HTML optimized for responsive design, the Email Designer allows you to easily define and apply visibility conditions and dynamic content to an email, template, or content fragment directly through the user interface.
 You can seamlessly switch between the drag and drop interface and HTML code at the click of a button.